-And he spake a parable unto them to this end, that men ought always to pray, and not to faint; (KJV)
+- And he spake a parable unto them to this end, that men ought always to pray, and not to faint;

 Luke 18:1 tells us that we should always pray and not to faint.
-He is urging us to pray without ceasing and not to give up.
+As a result, he is urging us to pray without ceasing and not to give up.

 “Always to pray” (pray without ceasing) does not mean being in prayer continuously.
-It means always being ready to pray at a given moment.
-Throughout the day, we should be watching out for where the enemy tries to take over and control the situation.
+In short, it means always being ready to pray at any given moment.
+Then throughout the day, we should be watching out for where the enemy tries to take over and control the situation.
 If we are at ready with prayer, then the enemy loses.

-When we know of or see a situation that requires prayer or when we a have need, prayer should be our “go to”; our first instinct.
-Many of us turn to loved ones or friends and ask for help.
-We must learn to call out to our Heavenly Father first.
+Seeing a situation that requires prayer or when we a have need, prayer should be our “go to”; that is, our first instinct.
+But, many of us turn to loved ones or friends and ask for help.
+Instead, we must learn to call out to our Heavenly Father first.

-Always to pray – While making breakfast we could be thanking God for the groceries in our refrigerator and for the money that bought the food and for the job which gave us the money.
+While making breakfast we could be thanking God for the groceries in our refrigerator and for the money that bought the food.
+As well as for the job which gave us the money.
 If we happen to be in a position of little or no food in our home, then we can pray for the harvest that God will bring to us that day.

 Apart from our own needs, we can pray for others.
-For example, when we see or hear an ambulance or fire truck siren, our first instinct should be to pray for that situation, even though we don’t know details of the situation.
-We can pray for friends, our military, our leaders, our country.
-Israel always needs our prayers!
+For example, when we see or hear an ambulance or fire truck siren, our first instinct should be to pray for that situation.
+Even though we don’t know details of the situation.
+We can also pray for friends, our military, our leaders, and our country.
+In the same way, Israel always needs our prayers!

 The idea Luke is trying to make is that there is always something to pray over.
 If we are in “constant” communication with our Father then the enemy’s strength is over-shadowed.

 “Not to faint”.
 We should not give up; on or in prayer.
-The enemy hates prayer!
-It’s the one thing he can not win over.
+Why?
+Because the enemy Satan hates prayer!
+In fact, it’s the one thing he can not win over.
 If he can convince us to quit praying then he is in a better position to control the situation.

 Let’s say our intention is to spend some time with the Lord today.
 What happens?
-Something else comes up or the phone rings.
-There will always be something to lead us away from spending time with God.
-That’s the enemy’s plan.
+Something else comes up.
+Perhaps the phone will ring or the kids will need help.
+Regardless, something always interrupt our prayers.
+Consequently, there will always be something to lead us away from spending time with God.
+And that is the enemy’s plan.

-This is where Luke says “not to faint” (quit).
+This is where Luke says “not to faint” meaning do not quit.
 This is the time to dig in our heals and stay strong and follow through.
-By praying and keeping the faith that our God is in control, we will grow spiritually.
-As we grow in the Lord, the enemy’s strength in our lives is depleted.
+As a result, praying and keeping faith that God is in control, we will grow spiritually.
+And, as we grow in the Lord, the enemy’s strength in our lives is depleted.